-As health plans move into the future of health, they should live up to the standards of other industries that have moved toward customer centricity through digital transformation, building on a foundation of transparency, interoperability, and trust.
+As health plans move into the future of health, they should live up to the standards of other industries that have moved towards customer centricity through digital transformation, building on a foundation of transparency, interoperability and trust.

-For health plans, staying competitive as we move to a customer-centric Future of HealthTM will effectively mean delivering a seamless, personalized, and secure experience that exceeds customer expectations.
-Health care organizations will no longer get a pass simply because “it’s complicated”; they should live up to the same standards as other industries.
-A better customer experience can be built on the foundation of transparency, interoperability, and trust.
-Health plans that can succeed in this future are those that recognize the need to transform their business from managing enrollment and pooling risk to taking care of members’ health and well-being over their lifetime.
+For health plans, staying competitive as we move to a customer-centric Future of HealthTM will effectively mean delivering a seamless, personalised and secure experience that exceeds customer expectations.
+Health care organisations will no longer get a pass simply because “it’s complicated”; they should live up to the same standards as other industries.
+A better customer experience can be built on the foundation of transparency, interoperability and trust.
+Health plans that can succeed in this future are those that recognise the need to transform their business from managing enrollment and pooling risk to taking care of members’ health and well-being over their lifetime.

 What progress are health plans making in this transformation?
 A survey of 35 technology leaders at health plans and 30–60-minute interviews with 10 technology executives showed that the headway is slow and the challenges are many.

-Modernization progress of customer-facing platforms is slower than other core platforms.
-We asked respondents about modernization progress of five technology platforms (clinical, core admin, analytics, engagement, and customer service).
-Only two (of 45 respondents in the survey and interviews) said they have completed modernization of a single platform.
-The majority are in process or plan to modernize in the next one to two years.
-Engagement and customer service platforms see the least progress: 57% and 45% of respondents, respectively, are in process or plan to modernize within one to two years.
-How organizations approach platform modernization is informed by their existing infrastructure, previous technology investments, vision, and growth strategy.
+Modernisation progress of customer-facing platforms is slower than other core platforms.
+We asked respondents about modernisation progress of five technology platforms (clinical, core admin, analytics, engagement, and customer service).
+Only two (of 45 respondents in the survey and interviews) said they have completed modernisation of a single platform.
+The majority are in process or plan to modernise in the next one to two years.
+Engagement and customer service platforms see the least progress: 57% and 45% of respondents, respectively, are in process or plan to modernise within one to two years.
+How organisations approach platform modernisation is informed by their existing infrastructure, previous technology investments, vision, and growth strategy.

 Shift left on cyber.
 The survey respondents identified cyber and information security as the number two investment priority after business intelligence.
 However, interviewed leaders warned it could be expensive to correct cyber-related mistakes, particularly ones having to do with cloud configuration.
 Baking in cybersecurity in DevOps from the outset can make for a more efficient and resilient process.